Reverendissimo/asocial/README.md

 ## 🔒 Security Notice

+**⚠️ IMPORTANT: This is a Proof of Concept for educational purposes only.**

-This extension is designed for educational and personal use.
-While it implements strong cryptographic practices, users should:
+This extension is **NOT** intended for production use or protecting sensitive information.
+While it implements cryptographic practices, users should understand:

-- **Understand the Risks**: Encryption is only as strong as your key management
-- **Keep Keys Secure**: Protect your private keys and passwords
-- **Regular Backups**: Backup your keys regularly
-- **Stay Updated**: Keep the extension updated for security patches
+- **Experimental Software**: This is not audited or production-ready
+- **Educational Purpose**: Designed for learning about encryption concepts
+- **No Guarantees**: No warranties about security, reliability, or functionality
+- **Use at Your Own Risk**: All use is entirely at your own risk
+- **See [TERMS_OF_USE.md](TERMS_OF_USE.md)** for complete terms and limitations

 ## 📞 Support